JQnicoKA/RSA---CyberSecurity/README.md

 - extended euclid algorithm
 - chinese remainder theorem

-You can launch it simply by entering the command line : python RS40_Programme.py in your terminal.
+You can launch it simply by entering the command line in your terminal :
+- python RS40_Programme.py

 Enjoy !